drsajjadanwar/hospital0/README.txt

 ## System Architecture

 Do NOT forget to extract the coredirectories.zip file to /; overwrite if promoted.
+Also, do not forget to use the database file hospital0database.sql.
+It has been provided.

 ===========================================================================================
                                   [ END USERS / ROLES ]
   (Group 1: CMO)      (Group 2: Aestheticians)     (Group 3+: Finance, Admin, Pharmacy)